cMancio00/cMancio00/README.md

 ### Hi there I'm Christian 👋

-- 🏫 I’m currently a Data Science student
+- 💼 I’m a Data Scientist, working in the mobility services industry
-- 🌱 I’m currently learning CUDA
+- 🔭 I’m currently working on Generative models

 <!--
 **cMancio00/cMancio00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.